mullerclaire/ClairesNotizen/src/site/notes/00 General/Obsidian Workflow example for mathematical courses.md

 - *Templates*

 ## Useful community plugins
-- advanced tables
+- Advanced tables
+- Calendar
-- calendar
+- Chronology
+- **Completr** autocomplete for LaTeX
 - Full Calendar
-- periodic notes
+- Periodic notes
-- checklist
+- Checklist
-- clear unused images
+- Clear unused images
-- **custom frames** for Moodle, MOOCs, Notion, any resource you use often: it lets you access it from your Obsidian vault, and use it without the disctractions of a browser.
+- **Custom frames** for Moodle, MOOCs, Notion, any resource you use often: it lets you access it from your Obsidian vault, and use it without the disctractions of a browser.
 - Discord Rich Presence
 - **Dataview** to make lists of notes on a certain topic
-- emoji shortcodes
+- Emoji shortcodes
-- **extended mathJax** to create shortcuts for latex (`\newcommand`)
+- **Extended mathJax** to create shortcuts for LaTeX (`\newcommand`)
 - Homepage (to make a dashboard and open it on startup)
+- Kanban
-- multi-column
+- Multi-column markdown
-- **spaced repetition** to get reminded to reread each note on the right day for your memory
+- **Spaced repetition** to get reminded to reread each note on the right day for your memory
 - **Tag wrangler** to rename and merge tags and improve the tag search

 ## Ressources